Green Township, Clark County, Ohio: Geography

 Part of the village of Clifton is located in the southern part of the township.

 Name and history

 Green Township was organized in 1818.
 It takes its name from Greene County, Ohio.

 It is one of sixteen Green Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

+Transportation

+It includes Springfield–Beckley Municipal Airport.

+Education

+The following school districts include portions of the township: Southeastern Local School District, Greenon Local School District, and Cedar Cliff Local School District.